LukeRoberson/Voice-to-Text/README.md

   - Optional - For better GPU support
   - https://pytorch.org/get-started/locally/
   - Try to get a version that matches your CUDA version
-  - For example: `pip3 install torch torchaudio --index-url https://download.pytorch.org/whl/cu128`
+  - For example: `pip3 install torch --index-url https://download.pytorch.org/whl/cu128`

+> [!NOTE]
+> Pytorch is only used for GPU detection

 </br></br>